 During a fight, you can use various psychological tactics to get into the mind of your opponent.
-This may be dropping your guard briefly, using a move they may not be too familiar with, or getting in their mind before the fight.
+This may be dropping your guard briefly, using a move they may not be too familiar with or getting in their mind before the fight.

 At any moment, you can use any of these tactics you gain a psychological advantage over your opponent, causing them to perhaps slip up briefly drop their guard.
-It is definitely well worth watching this clip by HBO on the art psychological warfare.
+It is definitely well worth watching this clip by HBO on the art of psychological warfare.

 The ability to focus is not only crucial during a fight, but also during training.
-Focus is an attribute many fighters struggle with, not only struggling to focus on one individual task, but focusing on the end goal and training as a whole.
+Focus is an attribute many fighters struggle with, not only struggling to focus on one individual task but focusing on the end goal and training as a whole.

 A positive attitude